Quantizations of conical symplectic resolutions II: category $\mathcal O$ and symplectic duality: The Grothendieck group of Og

 {\bf Proof of Theorem~\ref{unique-minimal}:} The theorem can be reformulated as saying that $\fM_L$ is the union of the closures of those symplectic leaves that intersect the support of $\gr(\Ann L)$.
 Since $\gr(\Ann L)$ kills $\gr L$, we have $\bar S\subset\fM_{L}$ for any leaf $S$ intersecting the support of $L$; this makes one of the two containments clear.
 For the reverse inclusion, it suffices to show that, for $s$ and $S$ as above, we have $\fM_{L} = \bar{S}$.

 Let $I:=\Ann(R(L))\subset R(A)$; then $\fM_{L}$ is defined by the ideal $I/hI = \gr\Ann(L)$.
 We have an injective map $R(L)\to R(L)_s^\wedge$ (by the simplicity of $L$), and thus an injective map

-The latter algebra has the property that its quotient modulo $h^n$ for any $n$ is of GK dimension $\dim S$.
-Thus, the GK dimension of the former modulo $h^n$ is at most $\dim S$.
+After adjoining $h^{-1}$, the latter algebra has GK dimension over $\C((h))$ given by $\dim S$.
+Thus, the GK dimension of $R(A)/I$ is at most $\dim S$.
 The same is thus true of the coordinate ring of the associated variety $V(I/hI)$.
 Thus, the variety must have dimension at most that of $S$, but it also contains $S$.
 By results of Ginzburg \cite{Giprim}, $V(I/hI)$ must be the closure of a single leaf of this dimension, and thus, we must have $V(I/hI)=\bar S$.
 This completes the proof.